 Multi-unit new builds

-Awkward access or policy constraints, or
+Awkward access (for example, backland developments) or policy constraints, or

 …you can probably skip the pre-app entirely.